b4yuan/sefa_classroom/README.md

 - Grade all homeworks: Call the file with the tag `--grade_all`.
 This will grade all homeworks for which a professor-created example folder exists in the professor directory.
 `python3 runSystem.py --grade_all`

+### What the System Does
+The system works in two loops.
+The top-level loop grades each homework at a time.
+All student repositories are graded for one homework at a time.
+The bottom level loop grades each student at a time.
+All steps are completed for one student's repository before moving on to the next.
+_Example:_
+A classroom with 3 students.
+Two homeworks (HW1 and HW2) are specified to be graded.
+The order of grading will be:
+> HW1-Student1 -> HW1-Student2 -> HW1-Student3 -> HW2-Student1 -> HW2-Student2 -> HW2-Student3

+1. The first step of the system is cloning the student's repository.
+The student repository will be cloned if it has the specified submission tag and _doesn't_ have the graded tag.
+In this step, the submission date of the homework is also collected and the number of hours late that it was submitted is calculated.
+2. Next, the homework is graded.
+Using the GradingInterface, test cases are ran and memory checks are performed to calculate a grade for the homework.
+The grade and feedback are written to a text file that is placed in the grades directory.
+3. The grade report text file is copied from the grades directory to the cloned repositories.
+4. The grade, without any feedback, is added to a CSV file for easy reference of the professor.
+5. Changes are pushed to the student repository.
+The first change is the addition of the grade report text file.
+The second change is the addition of a new tag that specifies that the repository has been graded.
+6. The cloned repository is deleted from the local computer.
+Once all homeworks have been graded, the grades directory is also deleted.

+Throughout this process, feedback messages are written to a text file in filteredOutput.txt for easy reference.

 ## Student Side
 This section will go over how students will access and submit assignments.